Rodrig79/Machine-Learning-Data-Analysis-Project/README.md

 <h3>Attributes:</h3>
-Date: date of confirmed cases and deaths
+Date: date of confirmed cases and deaths.
+We changed the format from the raw data to make data visualization easier.

 State: US State of confirmed cases and deaths

-FIPS: a FIPS code, a standard geographic identifier to make it easier for an analyst to combine this data with other data sets like a map file or population data.

 Cases: Cumulative cases of COVID-19 to date.

 Deaths: Cumulative deaths from COVID-19 to date.

+Cases Per Capita: We used an function to take the number of cases divided by the state's population, then multiplied that value by 100,000 to obtain the cases per capita for that row.
+Cases per capita = (Cases/State Population) * 100,000

+Deaths Per Capita: Used the same function as cases per capita Deaths per capita = (Deaths/State Population) * 100,000

 <h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>